 The engravings, lithographs, and photographs housed in this subseries are arranged alphabetically by title.
+Note that the cased photos that were in Boxes 55-59 have been removed from the collection due to conservation needs.
+See page 15 for a list of what was removed.
 In general, most are decorative pieces collected by Forrest, or some unknown person after Forrest's death.
 Others are portraits of Forrest's friends or fellow actors.
 These portraits are typically inscribed to Forrest.
 Generally, provenance is unavailable for the works of art or portraits.